top of page

 Stills

-We placed this lens on a Nikon ZF using a tubular mount, set the camera on aperture mode with “vivid colors” profile and tested it.
+We placed this lens on a Nikon Z7 using a tubular mount, set the camera on aperture mode with “vivid colors” profile and tested it.
 As seen in the amazing photos below, it gives a very spectacular swirly bokeh with a very shallow depth of field.
 This projector lens lacks aperture blades, so the f-stop is at the widest possible in all the stills and videos.
 It is noteworthy that we only did very, very minor edits on the photos to preserve the originality of the shots.

 As you can see in these still shots, the lens gives a very characterful bokeh, with a rather smooth transition to the out of focus areas, and in the edges of the shot, a swirly bokeh.